-Publications not appearing in the journals identified by above may also be designated high impact when they are published in a journal with an impact factor at or above 2.0.
+Publications not appearing in the journals identified by above may also be designated high impact when they are published in a journal with an impact factor at or above 2.0, or via Google Scholar H index/Median scores.
 When not appearing in the journals listed above, it will be the responsibility of the faculty member to demonstrate the quality of the publication to be designated high impact.
-A journal's quality can be established through impact factor scores.
+A journal's quality can be established through impact factor scores or Google scholar H-Index scores in relation to the averages from the list above.
 Thomson ISI lists impact factors for several thousand scientific journals and these are available on-line via the database Journal Citation Reports.
 Documentation of the quality of the publication will be provided by faculty to the Department Chair when FES materials are submitted.